kunitoki/popsicle/README.rst

 popsicle
 ========

 Popsicle is a project that aims to give *JUCE* (https://juce.com/) a broader audience by allowing it to be used from python.
-Thanks to *cppyy* (http://cppyy.readthedocs.io/en/latest/) it exposes the JUCE framework api in a pythonic way, and the way it enables to write apps in python is very much similar to the way of writing them in C++ but without the overweight of managing project build, configurations and IDE solutions.
+Thanks to *pybind11* (https://pybind11.readthedocs.io/en/stable/) it exposes the JUCE framework api in a pythonic way, and the way it enables to write apps in python is very much similar to the way of writing them in C++ but without the overweight of managing project build, configurations and IDE solutions.

 |linux_builds| |macos_builds| |windows_builds| |pypi_status| |pypi_license| |pypi_version| |pypi_downloads|